Modified Marrone-Treanor dissociation model: formulation and benchmarking for diatom/atom mixtures: Fitting to QCT data

-Results for all dissociation reactions we have considered are shown in Table \ref{tab:mmt_params}.
-The data are found to be well described by the modified Arrhenius form; the goodness-of-fit metric $R^2$ (computed in $\ln k_d^\mathrm{arr}$ space) is better than $0.9998$ for all results shown.
+We show results for all dissociation reactions we have considered in Table \ref{tab:mmt_params}.
+We find the data to be well described by the modified Arrhenius form; the goodness-of-fit metric $R^2$ (computed in $\ln k^\mathrm{Arr}$ space) is better than $0.9998$ for all results shown.
 For all effective dissociation rate coefficients, the maximum deviation is less than 5\%, and it is often better than the estimated statistical QCT error for low-temperature conditions.
 The fitted values of $n$ are typically between $0$ and $-1.5$, which is consistent with theoretical results (e.g. Ref.~\cite{Byron1959}) and data available in the literature (e.g., Ref.~\cite{Park1996}).
-Note that the fitted dissociation temperature is within 5\% of the dissociation temperature based on the diatomic PES's dissociation energy.
-In the experimental literature, it is common to fit Arrhenius coefficients with a fixed $T_{D,s}$.
-We have done this with accepted values of $T_{D,s}$, and find that the fits are only slightly changed relative to those shown in Table \ref{tab:mmt_params}.
+Note that the fitted dissociation temperature in Table~\ref{tab:td_variable} is within 5\% of the dissociation temperature based on the diatomic PES's dissociation energy.
+In the experimental literature, it is common to fit Arrhenius coefficients with a fixed $T_{\mathrm{D},s}$.
+We have done this with accepted values of $T_{\mathrm{D},s}$ in Table~\ref{tab:td_fixed}, and find that the fits are only slightly changed relative to those shown in Table \ref{tab:td_variable}.
+A more detailed listing containing all modified Arrhenius fit parameters obtained with and without a fixed $T_{\mathrm{D},s}$ can be found in Tables 3.1 and 3.2 of Ref.~\cite{Chaudhry2018}.

-\subsection{Nonequilibrium Dissociation Rate Coefficient}
+\subsection{Nonequilibrium dissociation rate coefficient}

 Next, we consider the dissociation rate coefficient for the nonequilibrium QCT dataset.
-The rate coefficient at thermal nonequilibrium is often considered relative to the one at thermal equilibrium by defining and fitting a nonequilibrium correction factor, Eq.~(\ref{eqn:Zfact}).
-The dissociation rate coefficients at equilibrium are defined by the Arrhenius form, with values taken from the previous section's fits.
+The rate coefficient at thermal nonequilibrium is often considered relative to the one at thermal equilibrium by defining and fitting a nonequilibrium correction factor, Eq.~(\ref{eq:Zfact}).
+We define the dissociation rate coefficients at equilibrium by the Arrhenius form, with values taken from the previous section's fits.
 Similar to the equilibrium rate coefficient, we fit in terms of the natural logarithm (i.e. $\ln Z$).
 A variety of nonequilibrium correction factors are defined in the literature; the book chapter by Losev et al.~\cite{LosevKMPS1996} provides a good summary.
-Here, we focus on the Marrone-Treanor model, because it was found to be consistent with the QCT data.
-Prior work~\cite{Chaudhry2019} compared the Losev $\beta$ model~\cite{LosevG1962}, the Park $T-T_v$ model~\cite{Park1988_Two-Temperature, Park1990}, and the more recent Luo et al.~\cite{LuoAM2018} model.
+Here we focus on the Marrone-Treanor model, because we found it to be consistent with the QCT data.
+Prior work~\cite{Chaudhry2018} compared the Losev $\beta$ model~\cite{LosevG1962}, the Park $T-T_\mathrm{v}$ model~\cite{Park1988_Two-Temperature, Park1990}, and the more recent Luo et al.~\cite{LuoAM2018} model.